What is it?

 - Frequent lags in data transfer experienced on multiple networks with multiple hardware setups

-- Battery intensive, must plug in before plugging in
+- Battery intensive if using a phone, must plug in before plugging in

 Now in its third full season, Zwift’s virtual cycling platform is hitting its stride.
 On a computer monitor or compatible iOS mobile device, it enables you to circle the roads of three virtual worlds (the original Watopia island course, London, and the Richmond World Champs circuit).